 The Fitness to Practice Panel correspondence will provide an explanation of the decision reached, which will be supported by a clear rationale for the decision (drawing on the key evidence, professional guidance and mitigation).
 The correspondence will examine of all the sanctions considered (including acquittal) by the panel and providing a rationale for the final outcome.
 Prior to the outcome being communicated in writing to the student, a quality check of the correspondence will take place by a member of the Senior Leadership Team, to ensure that the communication meets the clear expectations of this Policy.
-Should the communication not satisfy the clear communications within this policy it will be returned to panel members for reconsideration and refinements.
-The QA Process cannot change the outcome of the student.
+Should the communication not satisfy the clear communications obligations within this policy it will be returned to panel members for reconsideration and refinements.
+The QA Process cannot change the outcome of the panel, but it can require refinements to the communication to make the decision clearly for the student.